sharetribe/flex-docs/src/docs/howto-payments/enable-payment-intents-in-ftw/index.md

 `stripe.confirmCardPayment`.
 Then there is another transition made against Marketplace API, so that it can confirm the PaymentIntent and preauthorize the order.
-Transaction process continues normally after that - i.e. Provider has to accept or reject the order.
+Transaction process continues normally after that - i.e. the provider has to accept or reject the order.

 Concrete steps here are changing the transaction process, then updating `bookingProcessAlias` in `config.js` and making necessary changes to